Skip to content

 • Clinical care and associated outcomes in children with T1D

-• Models of care for children newly diagnosed with T1D.
+• Models of care for children diagnosed with T1D

-Helen has worked previously as an IT business analyst both in Western Australia and the UK.
+Helen has worked previously as an IT consultant in a broad range of industries.

 Projects